run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/email-settings/configuration.md

 # Configure email account

-This document aims to present a step-by-step of the email configuration in CITSmart ESP by reading (IMAP) and sending (SMTP) messages.
+This document aims to present a step-by-step of the email configuration in CITSmart Platform by reading (IMAP) and sending (SMTP) messages.

 ## What to do before